TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### FS-UAE

-This fs-uae wrapper swiths the screen resolution to native Amiga resolution before launching it.
+This fs-uae wrapper switches the screen resolution to native Amiga resolution before launching it.

 This system supports many resolutions and the best to choose depends on